-1. Introduction
+Introduction

-Indeed in spite of its having been in existence for thousand of years, the wine industry has been exposed for some years to the combined effects of globalisation and of exacerbated international competition.
-Anderson (2004) has pointed out the main characteristics of the globalisation of the wine industry:
+Although existing for thousands of years, the wine industry has been exposed for many years to the combined effects of globalisation and exacerbated international competition.
+Anderson (2004) points out the main characteristics resulting from the globalisation of the wine industry:

-- a tendency for supplies to converge : which spells growing quality from new world countries owing to the dissemination of know-how and technologies, - a tendency for demand to converge in a context of falling consumption per head in the old world producing countries coupled with an increase of varying magnitude in importing countries and the new world countries, while low quality wine consumption falls across the board, - a process of internationalisation whereby exports grow much faster than production, - consolidation and multinationalisation of companies: national and international mergers while the strategies of large international groups lead to the emergence of a world oligopoly (Coelho, 2005) which disrupts the competition environment via strategies of differentiation, policies of massive promotion, and optimisation worldwide of the productivity and logistic chain.
+- A tendency for supplies to converge: which spells growing quality from new world countries owing to the dissemination of know-how and technologies. - A tendency for demand to converge in a context of falling consumption per head in the old world producing countries coupled with an increase of varying magnitude in importing countries and the new world countries, while low quality wine consumption falls across the board. - A process of internationalisation whereby exports grow much faster than production. - Consolidation and multinationalisation of companies: national and international mergers while the strategies of large international groups lead to the emergence of a world oligopoly (Coelho and Rastoin 2005) which disrupts the competition environment via strategies of differentiation, policies of massive promotion, and optimisation worldwide of the productivity and logistic chain.

-For the French wine industry, this process of globalisation coming as it does in a context of oversupply that has become structural, offers both threats and opportunities.
-The major opportunity stems from the growth in foreign markets which offers an alternative to a stagnating, not to say declining, home market.
-Among other things, threats are due to an extended competition on all market segments, notably that of quality wines which have developed a competitive advantage by implementing efficient commercial policies, as well as competitive costs also related to the size of firms and lighter regulations in New World countries.
-It is quite clear that their share of world trade has been growing steadily.
+For the French wine industry, globalisation within the context of oversupply has become structural, offering both threats and opportunities.
+The major opportunity stems from the growth in foreign markets which offer an alternative to a stagnating, not to say declining, home market.
+Threats are due to an extended competition on all market segments, notably that of quality wines which have developed a competitive advantage by implementing efficient commercial policies, and competitive costs related to firm size and lighter regulations in New World countries.
+It is quite clear that their share of the world trade has been growing steadily.

-From the macroeconomic point of view, wine and spirits is the first exporting sector of the French food sector and one of the most important French exporting sector with 9 billions of euros in $2007^{(1)}$ .
+From a macroeconomic point of view, wine and spirits is the first exporting sector of the French food industry and one of the most important exporting sectors producing more than 9 billion Euros in 20071.

-Taking into account the strategic importance of export in the wine industry at the company and country level it seems to us relevant to investigate the financial performance of companies in this particular industry.
+Taking into account the strategic importance of French wine industry exporting at a company and country level it seems relevant to investigate the financial performance of companies in this particular industry.

-Studies on export performance determinants are numerous testifying the importance of the issue in the literature (for different overviews, see Madsen (1987), Aaby and Slater (1989), Gemünden (1991), Chetty and Hamilton (1993), Zou and Stan (1998) and Leonidou et al. (2002)).
+Studies on export performance determinants are numerous emphasizing the importance of the issue in the literature (for different overviews, see Madsen (1987), Aaby and Slater (1989), Gemünden (1991), Chetty and Hamilton (1993), Zou and Stan (1998) and Leonidou et al. (2002)).
 However, despite considerable research, the evidence on the factors affecting export performance is largely fragmented and often contradictory (Aaby and Slater 1989; Cavusgil and Zou 1994; Zou and Stan 1998).
 One important explanation is the lack of agreement on how to conceptualize and make operational a measure of export performance.

-Concerning the conceptual problem, performance is a multidimensional concept, with no single criterion being adequate.
-A problem that results in a variety of measures emphasizing different performance dimensions (Diamantopoulos, 1998).
-In the literature there is a number of ways how to dimensionalize export performance.
-One can make the distinction between financial, strategic and perceptual outcomes (Zou et al. (1998)), economic, non-economic (market related, product related) and generic measures (degree of satisfaction, perceived export success ...), (Katsikeas et al. (2000)) or into sales-related, profit related and growth-related measures (Shoham (1996)) to quote some of the more classical typologies.
+Concerning the conceptual problem, performance is a multidimensional concept, in which no single criterion is adequate.
+This problem results in a variety of measures emphasizing different performance dimensions (Diamantopoulos, 1998).
+The literature offers a number of ways to dimensionalize export performance.
+One can make the distinction between financial, strategic and perceptual outcomes (Zou et al. 1998) economic, non-economic (market related, product related) and generic measures (degree of satisfaction, perceived export success ...); (Katsikeas et al. (2000)) or examine sales, profit and growth-related measures (Shoham 1996) to quote some of the more classical typologies.
 These different measurement schemes make it difficult to compare findings in different studies.
 One solution is the construction of scales based on the set of different variables (Bijmolt and Zwart (1994)).
-The aggregation of various performance measures into a single measure of export performance partially overcomes the difficulty of performance measure (Katsikeas et al. (2000), Lages and Lages (2004)).
+The aggregation of various performance measures into a single measure of export performance partially overcomes the difficulty of performance measures (Katsikeas et al. 2000; Lages and Lages 2004).